Paul Bateson: Suspicion in serial killings

-In an interview with Mubi's The Notebook that coincided with the release of his film Killer Joe, Friedkin said Bateson admitted killing Verrill, although the director then incorrectly stated that Bateson had dismembered the body and thrown the bagged body parts in the river.
-Bateson said that the prosecutors were offering him a deal whereby if he confessed to the bag murders and some other unsolved killings he would receive a shortened sentence.
-He told Friedkin he was not sure if he would accept it.
+In an interview with Mubi's The Notebook, which coincided with the release of his film Killer Joe (2011), Friedkin said Bateson admitted to killing Verrill, although the director then incorrectly stated that Bateson had dismembered the body and thrown the bagged body parts in the river.
+Bateson told Friedkin that prosecutors were offering him a plea bargain whereby if he confessed to the bag murders and other unsolved killings, he would receive a shortened sentence.
+Bateson claimed he was not sure if he would accept the deal.
 In a 2018 episode of The Hollywood Reporter's "It Happened in Hollywood" podcast, Friedkin attributed to Bateson a confession to the unsolved murders.

-As a result of his conversation with Bateson, Friedkin decided it was time to make the film adaptation of New York Times reporter Gerald Walker's 1970 novel Cruising about a police officer going undercover in the gay community to catch a serial killer.
+As a result of his conversation with Bateson, Friedkin decided it was time to make film adaptation of New York Times reporter Gerald Walker's 1970 novel Cruising, about a police officer going undercover in the gay community to catch a serial killer.
 Life had already imitated art, with an NYPD officer, Randy Jurgenson, going undercover in gay bars since he was similar in appearance to the victims of the bag killer.
-Intrigued by the leather subculture Bateson had told him about, Friedkin knew Matthew Ianniello, the mafioso who owned the Mineshaft and other Manhattan gay bars of the era, and was able to visit the bar himself.
-He later added scenes set there to his film, released in 1980 to mixed reviews after heavy protests by the city's gay community during production.
+Intrigued by the leather subculture Bateson had told him about, Friedkin met with Matthew Ianniello, the mafioso who owned the Mineshaft and other Manhattan gay bars of the era, and was able to visit the Mineshaft himself.
+He later added scenes set at the Mineshaft to his film, released in 1980 to mixed reviews after heavy protests by the city's gay community during production.